Casanova History, Family Crest & Coats of Arms

 Surnames that originated in Italy are characterized by an enormous number of spelling variations.
 Some of these are derived from regional traditions and dialects.
 Northern names, for instance, often end in "o", while southern names tend to end in "i".
 Other variations come from the fact the medieval scribes tended to spell according to the sound of words, rather than any particular set of rules.
 The recorded variations of Casanova include Casa, Case, Dalla Casa, Dallacasa, Della Casa, Da Ca, Dacca, Da Cha, Dacha, Dalla Ca, Dallaca, Dalla Cha, Dallacha, Casella, Casello, Caselli, Casèl, Casiello, Casillo, Casetta, Casati, Casselli, Casetti, Casèt, Casina, Casine, Casino, Casini, Casola, Casolla, Casol, Casotti, Casone, Casoni, Cason, Casacchia, Casaccia, Casacci, Casassa, Casazza, Casabianca, Casablanca, Cabianca, Casabassa, Cabassa, Casabella, Cabella, Casabona, Cabona, Caboni, Casagrande, Casagrandi, Casamassima, Casanova, Canova, Casavecchia and many more.

-Another 415 words (30 lines of text) are included under the topic Early Casanova Notables in all our PDF Extended History products and printed products wherever possible.
+Another 222 words (16 lines of text) are included under the topic Early Casanova Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first North American settlers with Casanova name or one of its variants:

 Casanova Settlers in United States in the 19th Century

 - Franco Miguel Casanova, aged 39, who landed in New Orleans, La in 1825

 - Lucy Casanova, aged 28, who arrived in New Orleans, La in 1829